Woman in red lightWoman in red light

 A professional can create a treatment plan based on the state of your hair loss and hair goals.
 They'll help determine the accurate wavelength level, length and frequency of your treatments.

 Red light therapy for hair growth is a modern trend that's making waves by positively impacting the hair and body.
 But it can be expensive, and results aren't guaranteed.
-Here are some other ways you can easily encourage hair growth:
+Here are some other ways you can support thicker looking hair:

 Reduce Stress